cdiixon/Module20-Challenge/README.md

 1. Explain the purpose of this analysis:

-   The purpose of this analysis is to create and evaluate the accuracy of a data model that predicts the credit worthiness of potential borrowers
+   The purpose of this analysis is to evaluate the accuracy of a data model that predicts the credit worthiness of potential borrowers

 2. Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.